vitaly-zdanevich/geeknote/README.md

 Afterward, you can repeat the authorization step.

-### (Yinxiang Biji notes)
+### (Yìnxiàng Bǐjì notes)

-If you want to use Evernote's separate service in China Yinxiang Biji (印象笔记), you need to set the environment variable `GEEKNOTE_BASE` to `yinxiang`.
+If you want to use Evernote's separate service in China Yìnxiàng Bǐjì (印象笔记), you need to set the environment variable `GEEKNOTE_BASE` to `yinxiang`.

     $ GEEKNOTE_BASE=yinxiang geeknote login

-Yinxiang Biji (印象笔记) is faster in China and it supports Chinese payment method.
+Yìnxiàng Bǐjì (印象笔记) is faster in China and it supports Chinese payment method.
-Be aware that Yinxiang Biji will not have support for sharing social features like twitter and facebook.
+Be aware that Yìnxiàng Bǐjì will not have support for sharing social features like twitter and facebook.
 And since data are stored on servers in China, Chinese authorities have the right to access their data according to current regulations.